 including slides from speakers, can now be accessed here.

-As soon as we know more about this process we will update this
+As soon as we have more information about this we will update

 Please note that no information will be released before July